kayshcache/t4a2-a-fullstack-app-design/README.md

 LISTS
 - backlog (unplanned work)
 - to do list
+- user stories brain dump (can also be prioritized)
 - in progress (things currently working on)
 - ready for review
 - done